NuanceNetwork/Nuance/docs/validators.md

 4. Configure API Keys

-   The validation process use services provided by .
+   The validation process use services provided by [Datura AI](https://www.datura.ai/) and [NineteenAI](https://nineteen.ai/).
 You can provide these in two ways:

    **Option 1: Export as environment variables**
    ```sh